spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/30-cloud-init.md

  The [Perform Site Install](/clusters/edge/site-deployment/site-installation) guide describes the site installation process in detail.
 If you need to apply a supplementary user-data configuration file,  refer to the [Multiple User Data Use Case](/clusters/edge/edgeforge-workflow/prepare-user-data#multipleuserdatausecase) guide to learn more.

-In both steps mentioned above,  the Edge Installer copies the user data from the USB flash drive to the **/run/stylus/userdata** file or the **/oem/userdata** file on the edge hosts.
-Suppose you want to keep some user data stages off the edge hosts.
-In such scenarios, we recommend applying the user data during the site installation step and using the specific naming convention for your user data stages, as described in the [Sensitive Information During the Site Installation](#sensitiveinformationduringthesiteinstallation) section below.
+In both steps mentioned above,  the Edge Installer copies the user data configuration file provided to the **/run/stylus/userdata** file or the **/oem/userdata** file on the edge hosts.
+If you want to prevent some user data stages from getting copied to the edge host's storage, you can use a specific naming convention to disable the default copy behavior.
+However, be aware that different persistence behaviors apply depending on which stage of the Edge deployment life cycle you provide sensitive data in the user data configuration file.
+Refer to the [Sensitive Information During the Site Installation](#sensitiveinformationduringthesiteinstallation) section below to learn more.
 <br />

 ## Sensitive Information in the Installer Handoff